-Vulnerability management is a term that describes the various processes, tools, and strategies of identifying, evaluating, treating, and reporting on security vulnerabilities and misconfigurations within an organization's software and systems.
+Vulnerability management is a term that describes the various processes, tools and strategies of identifying, evaluating, treating and reporting on security vulnerabilities and misconfigurations within an organisation’s software and systems.
 In other words, it allows you to monitor your company’s digital environment to identify potential risks, for an up-to-the-minute picture of your current security status.

 In broad terms, a vulnerability is a weakness—a flaw that can be exploited.
 In computer science, a security vulnerability is essentially the same thing.
 Security vulnerabilities are targeted by threat actors.
 These attackers attempt to find and exploit vulnerabilities to access restricted systems.

 Identifying vulnerabilities throughout your systems, networks and application requires specific tools.
 A vulnerability scanner is a program that is designed to move through your digital systems and discover any potential weaknesses, making vulnerability management possible.